cns-iu/hra-vccf-ftu-supporting-information/code/README.md

 The reference file extension mtx_rows has the Ensembl gene ID which will be loaded as rows.
 The other reference file extension mtx_cols has barcodes for cell type.
 This section of the code first loads the gene names as the index of the gene expression matrix.
 Next, the mtx_cols file loads the cell type barcode as columns of the gene expression matrix.

 ##### Use Ensembl gene IDs and barcodes to retrieve and cell type names and HGNC IDs.
-This section of the code reads Ensembl gene IDs and retrieves HGNC IDs using the *Homo_sapiens.GRCh37.87.chr.gtf.gz* database which is downloaded from [ensembl database for human](https://ftp.ensembl.org/pub/grch37/current/gtf/homo_sapiens/).
+This section of the code reads Ensembl gene IDs and retrieves HGNC IDs using the *Homo_sapiens.GRCh37.87.chr.gtf.gz* database which is downloaded from [Ensembl database for human](https://ftp.ensembl.org/pub/grch37/current/gtf/homo_sapiens/).
 In a second step, the barcode is used to retrieve the respective cell type name by using the Expdesign file which comes from the anatomogram.
-Finally we generate two dictionaries, one for gene names and another for cell type.
+Finally, we generate two dictionaries, one for gene names and another for cell types.

 ##### Generate CSV files with cell type label, Ensembl ID, HGNC ID, HGNC Symbol and mean expression values.
 To accurately calculate average expression values for each cell type within a Functional Tissue Unit (FTU), it is imperative to preprocess the gene expression data first.
 This involves initially transforming the DataFrame into an AnnData structure, wherein the cell type appellations are designated as observations and gene appellations as variables.
 The matrix encapsulating gene expression can be accessed via anndata_object.X.
-Subsequently, the dataset undergoes a filtration process, retaining only those cell types associated with a minimum of 200 genes.
+Subsequently, the dataset undergoes a filtration process, retaining only those cell types associated with a atleast of 200 genes.
 The data undergoes a normalization procedure and is transformed into a logarithmic scale.
 In the final data cleansing stage, normalization of the mean expression for each gene across cell types is conducted, scaling the values to range between 0 and 1.
 This is achieved by deducting the minimum gene expression (np.min(gene_expression)) from each gene expression value and then dividing the result by the range of gene expression values (np.max(gene_expression) - np.min(gene_expression)).

 Preview of result.csv file